Unity-Technologies/ml-agents/docs/Installation.md

 [example environments](Learning-Environment-Examples.md) that highlight the various features of the toolkit to help you get started.

-Consequently, to install and use ML-Agents you will need to:
+Consequently, to install and use the ML-Agents Toolkit you will need to:
 * Install Unity (2018.4 or later)
 * Install Python (3.6.1 or higher)
-* Clone this repository
+* Clone this repository (Optional)
 * Install the `com.unity.ml-agents` Unity package
 * Install the `mlagents` Python package